 Representing the International swimming scene, this B.C. native has partnered with Fitter and Faster to get swimmers excited about the water!
 Kierra Smith loves every aspect of training and racing, and participants at her clinics are bound to leave with a renewed passion for the sport.

 You may recognize Kierra’s 5-foot-8 frame and smiling face representing Canada in the final heat of the 200m breaststroke at the 2016 Rio Olympics.
 Though small in stature compared to most elites, her presence can hardly be overlooked.
 Confidence is key, and Kierra hopes to instill an unshakable confidence and resilient attitude in each swimmer who crosses her path.

-Smith grew up training under the careful guidance of coach Emil Dimitrov, whose coaching philosophy is heavily based on proper technique in the developmental stages of swimming.
-This foundation set Smith up for tremendous success not only in her swim career, but also in creating her own philosophy toward teaching and coaching others.
-“I spent the last 13 years learning and practicing how to swim breaststroke efficiently and learning the ins and outs of swimming.
+Kierra grew up training under the careful guidance of coach Emil Dimitrov, whose coaching philosophy is heavily based on proper technique in the developmental stages of swimming.
+This foundation set her up for tremendous success not only in her swim career but also in creating her own philosophy toward teaching and coaching others: “I spent the last 13 years learning and practicing how to swim breaststroke efficiently and learning the ins and outs of swimming.
 My goal is to pass this knowledge on to younger swimmers.”

-Smith’s experience with a coach who never discouraged trying new techniques has translated into a strong coach-swimmer dynamic as a clinician, striving to work in partnership with one another to figure out the best stroke for each individual.
+Participants will learn how to read their bodies and execute proper timing of each phase of their strokes; however, Kierra also recognizes that not all swimmers are created the same.
+Her experience with a coach who never discouraged trying new techniques has translated into a strong coach-swimmer dynamic as a clinician with Fitter and Faster, striving to work in partnership with swimmers to figure out the best stroke for each individual.
 “I love when kids want to try something different.
 There is no text-book way to swim.”